Home / Romance / Royal Malice / Ch - 2 Fire on water

 The Grand Duke was declared dead, and the cause of death was heart failure.
 They said he must have had a weak heart to die at the age of thirty-five.
 No conspiracy was seen or could be possible.

-Judging by how things are going Charles would be declared the next Grand Duke tomorrow morning once all the ministers and his family arrive for the funeral and discuss succession.
+Judging by how things are going, Charles would be declared the next Grand Duke tomorrow morning once all the ministers and his family arrive for the funeral and to discuss succession.
 And I would have to dance to his tune as he would have authority over me.
 I’ll never be able to get my revenge.

 I walked up to the doorway and heard the faint sound of whispers.
 My knights were ordered to go away from the Grand Duke’s palace and stationed at my manor instead under the pretense of protecting me.

 Charles had already brought his knights to the Grand Duke’s palace, a subtle indication that he was claiming the throne soon.
-He also placed his trusted knights to monitor me, I recognized them as soon as I peeked out the door and watched that emblem, the silver swords.
+He also placed his trusted knights to monitor me.
+I recognized them as soon as I peeked out the door and watched that emblem, the silver swords.

 Instead of going through the main door, I used the secret passage in my room no one knew except two people.
 And now only me.

 I went to the Golden Manor reserved for highly regarded guests.
 The place where Charles always resided whenever he visited.
-I may not find evidence but I may find some clues.
+I may not find evidence, but I may find some clues.

-How dare they
+How dare they?

 • Royal Malice Ch - 5 Fear in Hearts